DunnyDon/advancedKdb/README.md

 # Ticker Plant Setup

-This repo contains a tickerplany set up with supporting scripts and components.
+This repo contains a tickerplant set up with supporting scripts and components.
 The core .u functionality that comes from the kx Github has been modified and changed to allow for extra functionality such as log replay and statisical logging functionality

 This repo contains bash scripts which allow users to see what processes are online, to start/stop individual or sets of processes.